Lexus LBX Review & Prices

 Space in the back seats

-Much like the front seats, those in the rear won’t be as cramped as they might expect.
-Knee room isn’t too bad, and you get good under-thigh support to help relax on longer journeys.
-Headroom is a bit tighter, so tall passengers might rub their hair on the roof lining, while fitting three across the back would be a challenge.
+Knee room is only just about okay, but you get good under-thigh support to help relax on longer journeys.
+Headroom is a bit tighter, so tall passengers will be rubbing their hair on the roof lining, while fitting three across the back is a challenge.

 There’s not much storage in the back, with small door bins about the extent of it.
 There’s a couple of USB-C slots for charging devices between the front passengers, so it’s not completely creature comfort-free.

-Fitting a child seat will be pretty tough, though.
-The rear doors aren’t particularly wide and bulky seats might push up against those in the front.
+Fitting a child seat is pretty tough, though.
+The rear doors aren’t particularly wide and a bulky child seat pushes up against those in the front.
 At least the ISOFIX mounting points are really easy to get to.

 Boot space